spine-tools/Spine-Toolbox/docs/source/spine_db_editor/adding_data.rst

 .. note:: To be actually added to the database, a parameter value list must have at least one value.

-Adding metadata and item metadata
+Adding Metadata and Item Metadata
 =================================

 To add new metadata go to **Metadata** and add a new name and value to the last row.